intel/cri-resource-manager/packaging/gardener/README.md

 # CRI-Resource-Manager extension for Gardener

+**OUTDATED: we're in progress to use full fledged operator approach**

 Note: This is work in progress and so far the only installed resources in shoot cluster are two configmaps for testing - in future they will be replaced with "installation" DaemonSet that will copy necessary binary and reconfigure and restart kubelet.

 ### Introduction